Glossary

 vulnerability

 Vulnerability refers to the concept of susceptibility of damage for a given entity.
-The entity can be a civil structure, a critical infrastructure facility, a component within such a facility, or a subset of population within a defined geographical area, etc. Vulnerability measures loss.
+The entity can be a civil structure, a critical infrastructure facility, a component within such a facility, or a subset of population within a defined geographical area, etc. Vulnerability is measured in terms of loss.

 vulnerability function